GeeLaw/laomian/crypto-paper/README.md

 **`layout=`** overrides the layout.
 It can be `38x48` (preferred by the 2023 version; `\textwidth` is 38 times font size and `\textheight` is 48 times `\baselineskip`) or `6.5x9` (FOCS submission; type center is 6.5in by 9in) or `6x9` (preferred by the 2022 version; type center is 6in by 9in).
 In addition, `38x48` and `6.5x9` use `\flushbottom`, but `6x9` does not.
 This option is meaningless if the document is in LNCS formats (the type center is always specified by LNCS).
 Technically, FOCS [requires](https://focs.computer.org/2023/) `6.5x9`, so it is better to not modify the layout for FOCS.

 **`pdf-metadata=`** overrides the PDF metadata.
 It can be `yes` or `no`.
-This option is meaningless if the document is anonymous, in which case the PDF metadata is never emitted.
-(Using `pdf-metadata=yes` with `format=lncs-camera-ready` will cause PDF metadata to be emitted, which could disturb Springer hence strongly discouraged.
-Springer will set those metadata, depending on whether the PDF is created for the paper or the volume.)
+This option is meaningless if the document is anonymous, in which case the PDF metadata are never emitted.
+This option is also meaningless if the document is set to not disturb Springer LNCS (the PDF metadata are never emitted if `format=lncs-camera-ready`).

 **`envelope-icons=`** overrides whether envelope icons are shown for corresponding authors.
 It can be `yes` or `no`.
-(Using `envelope-icons=yes` with `format=lncs-camera-ready` will cause envelope icons to be shown, which could disturb Springer hence strongly discouraged.
-Springer will add the icons on its own.)
+This option is meaningless if the document is set to not disturb Springer LNCS (the envelope icons are never shown if `format=lncs-camera-ready`).

 **`opens-on=`** overrides the opening side for the main body after the separate title page.
 It can be `right` or `any`.
 This option is meaningless if there is no separate title page (including the case if the document is in LNCS formats; the main body never starts on a new page).